FAQs

 Local Lakes, Arrow, Slocan and Kootenay.
 River boards and kayaks are available to those that have experience.

-Swim suit, quick dry clothing and proper foot wear.
-Avoid cotton.
+Swim suit, quick dry clothing and proper footwear otherwise we can provide river booties for $3.
+Avoid wearing cotton.

 Appropriate safety equipment, wetsuits and splash jackets are available.

 Rain or shine you’ll have a good time.
-Trips may be cancelled or postponed do to severe weather storms.
+Trips may be cancelled or postponed due to severe weather storms.

 Meet at Endless Adventure 1286 HWY 6 N, Crescent Valley BC.
 (Tel: 250-359-8181)